bcrossley712/fs-journal/quizzes/week02.md

 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+A parameter is a value set to be passed into a function.
+An argument is the actual value passed through.
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+Primative is a value type like bool, number, string.
+Whereas a reference type is like an object or an array.
 ```